Model-independent searches of new physics in DARWIN with a semi-supervised deep learning pipeline: Methodology

-Identifying anomalous signals involves the computation of an `anomaly score' (or test statistic), which we denote $TS$ and define below in Eqn.~\eqref{eqn:TS}.
-The $TS$ is obtained from the combined loss distribution and classification output (cross-entropy) of a neural anomaly detector.
-The anomaly score is used to ascertain whether a collection of observed events ${\bf X}_n = \{ \textbf{x}_1, \textbf{x}_2,\dots, \textbf{x}_n\}, $ deviates from the background-only distribution, after some data taking exposure \cite{fraser2021challenges}.
-The null hypothesis, which we denote $\mathcal{H}_0$, is that the events $\textbf{X}_n$ are drawn from a distribution where no signal is present.
+This involves the computation of an `anomaly score', $TS$, obtained from the combined loss distribution and classification output of a neural anomaly detector.
+The anomaly score is used to ascertain whether a collection of observed events ${\bf X}_n = \{ \textbf{x}_1, \textbf{x}_2,\dots, \textbf{x}_n\}, $ deviates from the background-only distribution.
+The null hypothesis, which we denote $\mathcal{H}_0$, is that the events $\textbf{X}_n$ are drawn from a distribution where no signal is present, i.e., compatible with the expected background.